 Subscribe to receive an email for each new episode of The B2B Mix Show featuring conversations with B2B sales and marketing leaders.

 8. Answer questions

-It’s likely that many of your blog posts already answer questions.
-What I’m proposing here is that you find people asking those questions and supply the answers you already have.
-There are Q&A sites like Yahoo Answers and Quora, as well as questions posed in forums and groups on LinkedIn, Facebook, and Google+.
-These are unique outlets for your content.
-Maybe you wrote a great blog post on maximizing the lifespan of an industrial widget through proper maintenance.
+Maybe you wrote a thorough blog post on maximizing the lifespan of an industrial widget through proper maintenance.
 Search question and answer sites for people seeking out that information and give it to them.

 9. Create an e-newsletter

-If you have been a busy content creator, you probably have a lot of great, evergreen content lying around.
-Share it with your email list.
-Even older posts can be dusted off and updated for your upcoming newsletter.
+If you have been a busy content creator, you probably have a lot of valuable, evergreen content lying on your site.
+Share that good stuff with your email list.
+Even older posts can be updated for your upcoming newsletter.
 Your newsletter doesn’t have to be all new content.
 Use it as a vehicle to promote the valuable content you have already developed.

 10. Post to PDF sharing sites

-Are you making the most of every post you’ve created.
-In addition to promoting your content on social media, consider these tips to repurpose those blog posts.
-Instead of churning out more pieces of content to compete against the millions of other posts, take Chad Pollitt’s advice to focus a significant amount of your efforts of promoting your existing content to maximize reach and effectiveness.
+Are you making the most of every post you create?
+In addition to promoting your content on social media, consider these tips to repurpose your blog posts.
+Instead of churning out more pieces of content to compete against the millions of other posts, try focusing more time and effort on promoting your existing content to maximize reach and effectiveness.